 Poor choice of working materials is one of the most common mistakes made by hobbyist machinists; quite a few people stick to workpieces that offer poor accuracy, get damaged easily, gum up the tool, or simply cost way too much.
 For moldmaking purposes, your best bet is one of the little-known materials: an extremely accurate, low cost piece of plastic known as a medium-density modelling board, originally devised for the automotive industry.
 It's essentially a mix of medium strength polyurethane, and a combination of soft fillers such as calcium carbonate and aluminum hydroxide.
 There are many types of machinable boards, but the one we are interested in has a density of about 0.70-0.78 g/cm³, and vaguely resembles wood:

 Prototyping boards of this particular variety include Huntsman RenShape 460 (or sligthly less dense BM 5460), Axson ProLab 65, Sika SikaBlock M700, BCC MB2001, Necuron Necumer 651, and several more.
 The material is typically sold in bulk, in sheets of about 50 x 150 cm, 25 mm thick.
 This may sound like a lot, but I recommend buying a full board, rather than grossly overpriced cut-to-size bits.
 The material lasts me for about a year, and costs about $12 per liter (roughly $250 for the whole thing).
-It's much less than what you'd pay for a similar slab of HDPE, acrylic, or high-quality wood - and it machines easier, too.
+It's much less than what you'd pay for a similar slab of HDPE or acrylic - and it machines easier, too.
+(Planks of dense hard wood, when glued together and planed, may be a cheaper alternative for uncomplicated parts.)

 Alongside with the board, you may want to order a matching board repair putty; it's a fast-curing, polyester compound that can be used to fix minor damage to your molds, or even completely fill a previously created cavity to reuse a particular workpiece for a new project.
 If you are ordering online with Freeman, go with their Quik-Fil; otherwise, ask the distributor for a matching product - they will be able to advise.